johind/directus-extension-generate-vtt/README.md

 # Endpoint to generate VTT Data

-This is a very basic (proof of concept) Directus endpoint to generate a Video Text Tracks (VTT) file dynamically.
+First of all, this Directus endpoint to generate a Video Text Tracks (VTT) file dynamically is just a proof of concept and not something to immediately copy and paste.
+If that is fine with you, please check it out.
+The idea might be useful to you.

 Given a list of Scene objects, as defined below, which are related to a video, it calculates and formats timecodes for video frames, producing a VTT file containing chapter information.